5yncr/frontend/docs/index.rst

 to the backend if the backend is running.
 All the heavy lifting happens in the backend.

 ..
-[1] It's actually a quart app, which is a flask re-implementation that uses
+[1] It's actually a quart app, which is a flask reimplementation that uses
     python's asyncio.

 .. toctree::